teylie/teylie/README.md

 >  Empowered by this knowledge, I aim to create projects in the future, that strengthen my desire for coding
 #### 📃 My Cozy Space ☔☕
-I use Github as my safe space, to openely code, enjoy a cup of coffee, and get lost in some good books.
+I use Github as my safe space, to openely code, enjoy a cup of coffee, and get lost in some good books. after all, every programmer is an author ♡